PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     >>> # returns: [array([1.])]
     >>> comp2.run({m:[1]})
     >>> # returns: [array([1.])]
-    >>> # the last context that m was executed in was comp2, so using dot notation here to change a parameter of m would
+    >>> # the last context in which m was executed was comp2,
-    >>> # apply for the comp2 context only
+    >>> # so using dot notation to change a parameter of m would apply only for the comp2 context;
-    >>> # if we want to change the parameter value for the comp1 context instead, we need to use the set method
+    >>> # changing the parameter value for the comp1 context requires use of the set method
     >>> m.function_parameters.slope.set(2, comp1)
     >>> comp1.run({m:[1]})
     >>> # returns: [array([2.])]
     >>> comp2.run({m:[1]})
     >>> # returns: [array([1.])]

-- Cautionary example: calling the set method of a parameter without a context specified will change its value in the default context, which will in turn propagate to new contexts that it executes in
+- Cautionary example: calling the set method of a parameter without a context specified changes its value in the default context which, in turn, will propagate to new contexts in which it is executed:

     >>> # instantiate the mechanism
     >>> m = ProcessingMechanism(name='m')